Mohammed Zahur Khayyam

 Mohammed Zahur Khayyam Hashmi (18 February 1927 – 19 August 2019), better known mononymously as Khayyam, was an Indian music director and background score composer whose career spanned four decades.

 He won three Filmfare Awards: for Best Music in 1977 for Kabhi Kabhie and 1982 for Umrao Jaan, and a lifetime achievement award in 2010.
 He was awarded the 2007 Sangeet Natak Akademi Award in Creative Music, by the Sangeet Natak Akademi, India's National Academy of Music, Dance and Theatre.
-He was awarded the third-highest civilian honour, Padma Bhushan, by the Government of India for 2011.
+He was awarded the third-highest civilian honour, Padma Bhushan, by the Government of India in 2011.

 Early life

 Khayyam was born to a Punjabi Muslim family on 18 February 1927 in Rahon in Punjab, British India.
 As a boy, Khayyam ran away to his uncle's house in New Delhi.
 There he was trained under classical vocalist and composer Pandit Amarnath.